-Graduation.
+Graduation (undergraduates only).
 In addition to the other graduation requirements listed in this catalog, the following graduation requirements must be met by students seeking teacher certification:

-- 1. A Texas State GPA of at least 2.5. - Successful completion of student teaching. - 3.
-Grades of "C" or higher in each course in the assigned professional sequence. - 4.
-A GPA of at least 2.50 in the teaching field(s) or specialization(s) with no grade below a "C". - 5.
+- 1. An SWT GPA of at least 2.5. - 2.
+Successful completion of student teaching. - 3.
+Grades of "C" or higher in each course in the assigned professional sequence. - A GPA of at least 2.50 in the teaching field(s) or specialization(s) with no grade below a "C". - 5.
 Timely application for graduation.
-Candidates for degrees offered in the College of Education must complete a graduation application online. - 6.
-Passing scores on the THEA or proof of an exemption because of scores on an alternative test or grades in selected courses.
+Candidates for degrees offered in the College of Education must complete a graduation application in the College of Education Academic Advising Center.
+Majors in other schools must apply in the office of the dean of their majors or their College's academic advising center. - 6.
+Passing scores on the TASP or proof of an exemption because of scores on an alternative test or grades in selected courses.
 Contact the College of Education Academic Advising Center for procedural details.